← Blog

 II.
 The Number

-Here is the headline finding: across all votes cast by all 539 current members of Congress, the model's mean money attribution is 21.3%.
-Financial features (donor industry concentration, PAC ratios, in-state vs. out-of-state money, dark money exposure, and about sixty other variables that I will spare you the enumeration of) account for roughly a fifth of the model's prediction of how a member of Congress will vote on any given bill.
+Here is the headline finding: across all votes cast by all 539 current members of Congress, the model's mean money attribution is 6.64%.
+Financial features (donor industry concentration, PAC ratios, in-state vs. out-of-state money, dark money exposure, contribution timing, lobbying velocity, and about a hundred other variables that I will spare you the enumeration of) account for roughly a fifteenth of the model's prediction of how a member of Congress will vote on any given bill.

-I want to sit with that for a second, because I think the instinct (my instinct, anyway, and maybe yours) is to either round it up to "money controls everything" or round it down to "that's not that much."
-Both of those are wrong, or at least wrong-ish, in ways I think matter.
+I want to sit with that for a second, because I think the instinct (my instinct, anyway, and maybe yours) is to round it down to "that's basically nothing."
+That instinct is wrong, or at least wrong-ish, in ways I think matter.

-On the "round it up" side: nearly 80% of the variance is explained by things that have nothing to do with money.
+On the face of it: more than 93% of the variance is explained by things that have nothing to do with money.
 Ideology.
 Party loyalty.
 What the bill actually says.
 Whether the member is on a relevant committee.
 What their district looks like.
 Congress is not a vending machine where you insert a campaign contribution and a vote comes out.
 Most votes, the vast majority of votes, go the way they would go if campaign finance did not exist at all.
 The model is quite clear about this.

 III.
 The Tenure Curve